microsoft/pi-azure-recipes/01_iot/readme.md

    ```
 1. Copy the connection string.
 Don't close this yet, we'll come back to it in a second!

-1. Open the *local.settings.json* file that was created with your function
+1. In in te *data_processing* folder, open the *local.settings.json* file that was created with your function

 1. Add the connection string to *Values* with the variables name **"IoTHubConnectionString"**.
 It should look similar to the following:
     ```json